 All of the scrunching seemed to just create a maze of tangled curls, so I stopped scrunching.
 I’ve been rocking a half curly-poof with wave and straight underneath.
 I loath it, like more than the word hate can describe.
 Some days, I’m not so nice and take a brush through it, which I know is a big CG method no-no.

 It’s not like me to dwell on little things like this.
 I’m a self-love promoting queen.
-I think everyone is gorgeous.
-I just don’t feel that way about my hair situation right now, and I can’t hide my disdain towards my locks very well.
+I think everyone is gorgeous, but I just don’t feel that way about my hair situation right now.
+It gets frustrating that I can’t hide my disdain towards my locks very well.

 I have also strayed to some not CG approved products, and I’ve also straightened my hair 3 or 4 times in the last few months.
-I try to be nice to my hair for the most part, but this journey makes me want to invest in wigs, especially since my backslide further away from CG.
+For the most part, I try to be nice to my hair, but this journey makes me want to invest in wigs, especially since my backslide further away from CG.

 Criticism & Questions